acidjunk/web2py-pages/README.md

 To try it; just clone it in a web2py/applications/ folder.
 E.g.: git clone git@github.com:acidjunk/web2py-pages.git pages

+Or use the copy_to_app.sh script to copy just the needed files to an existing app.

 Todo:
 - Add the extra styling info in one.css file
 - Test